University of St Andrews School of Medicine: Academic dress

 St Andrews undergraduate medical students are members of the United College of St Salvator and St Leonard, and as such wear the scarlet gown with burgundy velvet collar for official academic occasions.
 They graduate as a BSc or BSc (Hons) and so wear a black gown with a fuchsia hood trimmed with white fur.
 On graduation from Manchester they are entitled to wear a black gown with scarlet hood trimmed with white fur, and black cap.

 When postgraduate students graduate with the MD degree, they wear a black gown with a crimson hood with a white lining, alternatively they may wear a crimson gown.

 Alumni

-Medical students at the University of St Andrews have included:
+Medical students at the University of St Andrews have included: smallpox vaccine pioneer Edward Jenner, pro-revolutionary French journalist Jean-Paul Marat, and inventor of beta blockers and H2 receptor antagonists and Nobel Prize in Medicine winner Sir James Black.